Be a Victor to Make a Difference

 - Dr. Eileen Starr Hands-On Science Fund

 Endowment funds help secure the future of Museum programs for generations to come.
-If you’re interested in contributing to any of these endowments or would like to discuss establishing a fund in your name, please contact Nora Webber at email@example.com or 734-936-5834.
+If you’re interested in contributing to any of these endowments, click the “Donate Today” link above and type the last name in the “Search for Funds” field.
+If you’re interested in establishing a fund in your name, please contact Nora Webber at email@example.com or 734-936-5834.